 Human beings inside the womb are smaller, less developed, and more dependent than human beings outside the womb.
 These are differences of degree, not differences of kind.
 We can all point to other people who are bigger, stronger, smarter, or less dependent than we are, but that doesn't make our life any less valuable, or any less deserving of protection.

 The lives of newborn children are protected by law.
 The lives of embryos and fetuses are not, at least when the context is abortion.
-If you asked the average abortion-supporter why this is, why it is generally legal to kill a human being before birth but not legal to kill the same human being after birth, they would likely point you to some of the differences that exist between humans in the womb and humans out of the womb.
+If you asked the average abortion-supporter why this is—why it is legal to kill a human being before birth but not after birth—they would likely point you to some of the differences that exist between humans in the womb and humans out of the womb.
 Stephen Schwarz, in his book, The Moral Question of Abortion, notes that there are four basic ways that an embryo or fetus differs from a newborn baby.
 He coined the acronym SLED to help people remember and categorize these differences.
 They are: Size, Level of Development, Environment, and Degree of Dependency.
-By looking at each of these differences in context, it is easy to see that none of them are sufficient to justify abortion, because each of them are equally applicable to many people outside the womb.
+By looking at each of these differences in context, it is easy to see that none of them are sufficient to justify abortion, because each of them are equally applicable to people outside the womb.

 LEVEL OF DEVELOPMENT